Graylog2/documentation/pages/streams.rst

 Can I write own outputs or alert callbacks methods?
 ===================================================

 Yes.
-Please refer to the `plugins <http://www.graylog.org/resources/documentation/general/plugins>`_ documentation page.
+Please refer to the :doc:`plugins` documentation page.